 At any time, join Flighty Pro to keep all the pro features.
 Otherwise, after one flight you will continue on our free plan.

 The free plan includes tracking of unlimited flights.
 We hope you keep all your flights in Flighty and one day decide to get all the features in Pro.
 While a free user - you don’t receive all the flight details that are available in Flighty Pro and that you don’t have access to features like adding your flights via email forwarding or TripIt and that you won’t receive Push Notifications for the changes that occur to your flight.

 Real-time flight data is very expensive and especially the highest quality commercial data that we buy.
 On top of that, for each flight you track, we actually track about 5 flights.
 So each tracked flight costs us a significant amount of money.
 Some data requires Pro access because it is even more expensive.

 What Pro plans are there?

 Flighty pro is available as a monthly and as a yearly plan.
 So if you need Flighty for your yearly holidays, you can enjoy the full experience for the month.
-If you need Flighty regularly, the annual plan saves more than 50%.
+If you need Flighty regularly, the annual plan are significantly discounted.